-You should enable the Manufacturing module in Megavetory and then create a SKU001 Simple Product and a SKU001-case Bundle Product in Magento.
+You should enable the Production module in Megaventory and then create a SKU001 Simple Product and a SKU001-case Bundle Product in Magento.
 The SKU001-case Bundle Product will hold 24 SKU001 Simple Products.

 The Magento order will go through in Megaventory as a Sales Order for the SKU001-case.
-Megaventory will also automatically create a Work Order to "create" this box from the 24 items (the Bill of Materials for this Work Order will be created on the fly and have a random name).
-When the Work Order "consumes" the components (corresponding to the Simple Products in Magento) the box will be received as a finished good (corresponding to the Bundle Product in Magento).
+Megaventory will also automatically create a Production Order to "create" this box from the 24 items (the Bill of Materials for this Production Order will be created on the fly and have a random name).
+When the Production Order "consumes" the components (corresponding to the Simple Products in Magento) the box will be received as a finished good (corresponding to the Bundle Product in Magento).